kermitt2/grisp/README.md

 ## Credits

-Many thanks to David Milne for the Wikipedia XML dump processing, the creation of the `entity-fishing` Wikipedia data being basically a fork of his project.
+Many thanks to David Milne for the Wikipedia XML dump processing.
+The creation of the `entity-fishing` Wikipedia data is basically a fork of his project.

 ## License